tobbad/micropython_lib/README.md

-# limifrog
+# micropython_lib
-Python drivers for sensors on limifrog.
+Python drivers for sensors on the micropython platform.

 These drivers just provide the basic support for the sensors.